brotatotes/bht-automation/bht gen 3/Luke/Chapter 14/Luke 14 20 bht.md

 # Luke 14:20 Commentary Help Text

 ## BHT:
-The excuses given reflect the influence of worldliness in deterring people from accepting God's invitation.
-One individual bluntly replies, I cannot (i.e. I will not) come.
-Another cites his recent marriage as a reason to prioritize his marital responsibilities.
-Nonetheless, the excuses presented may not genuinely represent the underlying motives.
-This discrepancy between appearance and reality signifies a stark contrast.
-Ultimately, these individuals opt for worldly relationships and indulgence in earthly pleasures, forsaking the offered blessings and salvation.
+The three excuses provided illustrate the power of worldly attachments in inhibiting one's commitment to God.
+Whether entangled in the responsibilities of marriage or consumed by personal pleasures, these excuses prioritize worldly gratification over spiritual connection.
+Even the seemingly justifiable excuse of a recently married man fails to excuse the absence of social courtesy.
+These differences between the excuses offered and the real motives behind them reveal the unfortunate truth that many willingly disqualify themselves from experiencing God's kingdom for trivial reasons.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "the third not so much as either of these, but rudely asserts 'I cannot (i. e.
-I will not) come.'"
+1. "The third not so much as either of these, but rudely asserts 'I cannot (i.e. I will not) come.'"
 2. "Also the excuses themselves are threefold."
 3. "All are detained by worldliness, in however varied forms."

 ### Albert Barnes:
-1. "The love of earthly relatives and friends often takes off the affections from God, and prevents our accepting the blessings which he would bestow on us."
+1. "Our Saviour here doubtless intends to teach us that the love of earthly relatives and friends often takes off the affections from God."
-2. "We cannot but be amazed that 'such' excuses are suffered to interfere with our salvation."
+2. "This was the most trifling excuse of all; and we cannot but be amazed that 'such' excuses are suffered to interfere with our salvation."
 3. "People can be satisfied for 'such' reasons to exclude themselves from the kingdom of God."

 ### Marvin Vincent: